PolarisKnight/homeops/README.md

 ---

-## Repository Structure

-- **clusters/my-cluster**: Contains Kubernetes manifests for the cluster.
-- **flux-system**: Configuration for Flux components.
-- **applications/**: Manifests for apps deployed in the cluster.

----

 ## Acknowledgments

 This project is inspired by the vibrant Kubernetes and GitOps communities.
-Special thanks to the Flux maintainers and contributors for creating such an excellent tool for modern infrastructure management.
+Special thanks to the Rancher Fleet maintainers and contributors for creating such an excellent tool for modern infrastructure management.

 ---